Aravindh0112/Evaluating-Early-Physiotherapy-Impact-on-Heart-Surgery-Recovery/README.md

 ## Objective

-- **Task 1**: A scientific report analyzing the effect of early physiotherapy on heart surgery recovery duration.
+- **Task 1**: A scientific group report analyzing the effect of early physiotherapy on heart surgery recovery duration.
 - **Task 2**: An individual non-technical executive summary that communicates the key findings for decision-makers.

 ## Files